kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-particle-effects.md

 {% endhighlight %}
 </details>

+### Flake Threads:

-In addition, the FlakeThreads layer was designed to simulate trailing particles, the head and the trailed particles share a single array and are differentiated by their indexes.
-The head particles are the ones that sample the main path and apply an optional "wave" offset, and each trailing one uses the data of its parent.
+This layer was designed to simulate trailing particles.
+The leading (or "head") and trailing particles are stored in a shared array and are distinguished by their indices.
+Head particles sample the main path and apply an optional wave-like offset, while each trailing particle inherits data from its corresponding head.

 <details>
 <summary>Code snippet that processes the particles from the FlakeThreads layer.</summary>